Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: introduction

-The fact that general surfaces $X$ as described in the above table lie on a unique component of the moduli of surfaces of general type is a consequence of the unobstructedness of $X$.
+The fact that the surfaces $X$ as described in the above table lie on a unique component of the moduli of surfaces of general type is a consequence of the unobstructedness of $X$.
 We prove the unobstructedness of $X$ in these cases despite $H^2(T_X)$ being non zero.

 The results summarized in Table \ref{table2} have further consequences for the moduli of surfaces of general type.

-They imply that there exist irreducible moduli components having a proper, locally closed \emph{quadruple sublocus} parametrizing those surfaces of general type whose canonical morphism is a quadruple cover of a surface of minimal degree.
+\begin{corollary} For each one of the moduli spaces $\mathcal M_{(p_g,q,K^2)}=\mathcal M_{(2m+2,1,8m)}$, $m \geq 1$ and $\mathcal M_{(6,2,16)}$, there exists a reduced, irreducible uniruled component for which the degree of the canonical morphism jumps up, from $2$ to $4$, at a proper locally closed "quadruple" sublocus.
+The points of this "quadruple" sublocus correspond to surfaces whose canonical morphism is a quadruple cover of a surface of minimal degree.
+The surfaces parametrized by these moduli spaces are not product of curves. \end{corollary}

 In this sense, quadruple canonical covers (unlike, for instance, Horikawa surfaces), resemble hyperelliptic curves of genus bigger than $2$ and the existence of a proper hyperelliptic sublocus in the moduli of these curves.
 In Remark~\ref{remark.dimensions.loci} we estimate the dimension of the quadruple loci and give the dimension of the smaller loci parametrizing surface of general type whose canonical morphism is a quadruple Galois cover of a surface of minimal degree.

+Recall that outside the region defined by Castelnuovo's inequality $K_X^2 \geq 3p_g + q-7$ the canonical map of a minimal surface of general type is not birational.
+Our results (see Subsection 4.4) show the existence of infinitely many irreducible components \emph{inside} the region defined by Castelnuovo's inequality $K_X^2 \geq 3p_g + q-7$:

+\begin{corollary} For any $m \geq 1$, the moduli spaces $\mathcal M_{(p_g,q,K^2)}=\mathcal M_{(2m+2,1,8m)}$, $\mathcal M_{(2m+2,m,8m)}$ and $\mathcal M_{(2m+2,m+3,8m)}$, have an irreducible component that pa\-ra\-me\-trizes surfaces whose canonical map is a non birational morphism. \end{corollary} \begin{remark} Except for $\mathcal M_{(4,4,8)}$, the invariants of the moduli spaces of Corollary~\ref{corollary.above.Castelnuovo} satisfy $K_X^2 \geq 3p_g + q-7$.
+Among these moduli spaces, only $\mathcal M_{(2m+2,m+3,8m)}$, $m \geq 1$, lie on the line $p_g=2q-4$, hence parametrize products of curves (see \cite{BeauD}). \end{remark} As a consequence of this and the results of Ashikaga (see \cite[Theorem 3.2]{Ashikaga}) we get the following corollary (see Corollary~\ref{corollary.two.components}): \begin{corollary} There are infinitely many moduli spaces with an irreducible component whose general elements have non birational canonical morphism and another irreducible component whose general elements have birational canonical map. \end{corollary}